 - Carry-Back loans

-In a "carry back" agreement, the seller commits to loan you some of his own equity to assist you with your down payment funds.
-The buyer funds the majority of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
-Usually you'll pay a somewhat higher interest rate on the loan financed by the seller.
+In a "carry back" agreement, the seller agrees to lend you a portion of his own equity to help you get your down payment money.
+In this scenario, you would finance the majority of the purchase price with a traditional lender and borrow the remainder from the seller.
+Usually this type of second mortgage has higher interest.

-The satisfaction will be the same, no matter which method you use to come up with your down payment.
-Your brand new home will be your reward!
+The satisfaction will be the same, no matter how you manage to come up with the down payment.
+Your new home will be your reward!